felixge/felixge.de/content/posts/advent-of-go-profiling-2021/day-1-1-branchless-go/index.md

 }
 ```

 I knew that my solution was not ideal, but the magnitude of the improvement still surprised me.
-So I decided to take a closer look and see how it was done:
+So I decided to take a closer look to see how it was done:

 - The call to `strings.IndexByte()` was retired in favor of directly looping over the individual characters of the input.
 This works well here because the average line length is very short (4 characters) and calling assembly functions from Go has a non-trivial overhead associated with it.
 - Somewhat unexpectedly, the function body fits into Go's inlining budget.
 Build with `-gcflags='-m'` if you want to verify this yourself.
 This eliminates the overhead of calling the Answer function in the benchmark.